 Overview

-Health Psychologists promote healthier lifestyles.
-They try to find ways to encourage people to improve their health and also to improve the healthcare system as a whole.
+Health psychologists promote healthier lifestyles.
+They try to find ways to support people to improve and maintain their health and also to improve the healthcare system as a whole.
 For example, helping people to lose weight or stop smoking, or advising healthcare providers on better ways to communicate with their patients.

-You’ll learn to use your knowledge of psychology to promote general wellbeing and understand physical illness.
-We will teach you the skills needed to help people deal with the psychological and emotional aspects of health and illness, and to support people who have long-term conditions.
+Our Masters in Health Psychology will develop your skills to help people improve and manage their health.
+You’ll learn to use psychology to promote general wellbeing and understand physical illness.
+You’ll help people deal with the psychological and emotional aspects of health and illness, and to support people who have long-term conditions.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.